 “A diverse, well written collection of essays that use multiple lines of evidence to explore contact and colonialism from regions around the globe. . . .
 Does an excellent job of highlighting wide-ranging research and its large scale comparative possibilities.”—Southeastern Archaeology

 “With clear, concise writing and a strong grasp of the material, the editors integrate a call for contextual work with the benefits of applying contemporary theoretical thought. . . .
-Contribute[s] not only to our understating of these significant cultural shifts, but do[es] so by integrating bioarchaeology, or skeletal approaches, with different data sets from archaeology, history, and demography.”—American Journal of Human Biology
+Contribute[s] not only to our understanding of these significant cultural shifts, but do[es] so by integrating bioarchaeology, or skeletal approaches, with different data sets from archaeology, history, and demography.”—American Journal of Human Biology